 It’s fortunate therefore that I’ve always enjoyed tidying.
 My cousin remembered recently that when we were children when I went to to visit once or twice a year we would empty out her bedroom cupboards, sort , tidy and organise everything back in until I next came to stay.
 Bearing in mind I moved to live two miles away so we stopped the tradition aged 10 that shows how far back my love of organisation goes!

 I’m now training to be a life coach with The Coaching Academy.
-Life coaching can be applied to many different areas of life where someone feels like they need a bit of clarity.
+Coaching can be applied to many different areas of life where someone feels like they need a bit of clarity.
 Maybe you’re stuck in your career – you want a new challenge but aren’t sure what or find you just can’t get started on projects , perhaps your relationship is in rut or you want to get fit.
 A life coach can help with any of these areas and more.
-It’s not counselling and it isn’t mentoring – a coach won’t give you advice or tell you what to do.
+It’s not counselling and it isn’t mentoring – a coach won’t analyse you, give you advice or tell you what to do.
+I’m offering a service which combines the techniques of coaching with practical decluttering sessions, or we can simply do one or the other.